 Printed Publication

-Available to purchase at the Art Metropole pop-up shop at TBA’s main hub located at 32 Lisgar Street, Toronto ON, M6J 0C7, as well as at booksellers across Toronto.
+Available to purchase through Art Metropole and at booksellers across Toronto.
 Precarious Joys is also available through various online retailers including Amazon and Indigo.

 Programs Publication: Growth From Within